nodeshift/opossum-prometheus/README.md

 ```

 ## Options
-The second argument of the `PrometheusMetrics` constructor is an options object.
+The `PrometheusMetrics` constructor takes an options object as detailed below.

 ```js
 const options = {};